-We love our farmers markets here at The Kitchn and at the same time, we get it that sometimes the experience is challenging.
+We love our farmers markets here at Kitchn, but we totally get it: Sometimes the experience can be challenging.
 So we decided to tap the experts at CUESA, the nonprofit organization that runs San Francisco's iconic Ferry Plaza Farmers Market, for their insider farmers market tricks and tips.

 1. Make sure you understand what's in season so you have the right expectations.